MicrosoftDocs/customer-insights/ci-docs/journeys/events-settings.md

     > To make the name-based contact matching strategy work with **Portal Authentication** it is mandatory to provide first and last name after registering.

     > [!NOTE]
-    > It not possible to deduplicate registrations for the same contact in out-of-box marketing events: A new registration would be created for the same contact that registered to the same event.
+    > It's not possible to deduplicate registrations for the same contact for out-of-the-box marketing events.
+When duplicate registrations are made for the same contact, a new registration is created for the contact.

     > [!NOTE]
-    > The email templates provided for sending confirmations to the event purchaser and/or attendee are hard coded, so you can't customize or translate their content.
+    > The email templates provided for sending confirmations to the event purchaser and/or attendee are hard-coded, so you can't customize or translate their content.
 If you require custom messaging, then set up a [customer journey](customer-journeys-create-automated-campaigns.md) with event, trigger, and email tiles.

 ## Website table configurations